DamirSvrtan/eztv/README.md

 # Number of episodes in season 1: 13
 ```

-Get the last episode of the latest season in SxxExx format:
+Get the last episode of the latest season in S01E01 format:
 ```ruby
 white_collar.episodes.last.s01e01_format
 # S05E13